Blog Post · Artificial Intelligence

 In 2022, Alethea Power and colleagues at OpenAI observed something unusual.[18]
 They trained a small neural network on a simple task: modular arithmetic (\(a + b \mod p\)).
 The network memorized the training data quickly – perfect performance on the training examples, zero performance on new examples.

-Normally, you would stop here.
-The network has “overfitted” – memorized rather than understood.
-But Power and colleagues let the training continue.
-And after thousands of additional steps, long after the network had already memorized the data perfectly, something remarkable happened: Performance on new examples jumped suddenly from zero to nearly one hundred percent.
+Conventional practice would terminate training at this point: the network has “overfitted” – memorized rather than understood.
+Power and colleagues let training continue.
+After thousands of additional steps, well beyond the point of perfect memorization, a qualitatively distinct effect appeared: performance on unseen examples jumped from near zero to nearly one hundred percent.

 They called it Grokking – a word coined by Robert Heinlein in his novel Stranger in a Strange Land, meaning something like “to understand something deeply and intuitively.”